Keyboard shortcuts

 The data property is of type KValue<unknown>, which represents a value stored in KV.
 You can replace unknown with any serializable type, but Cloesce will not validate or instantiate the data when fetching it.

-Include Trees can be used with KV Models as well to specify which properties to include when fetching data.
-By default, no properties are included unless specified in an Include Tree.
+Data Sources can be used with KV Models as well to specify which properties to include when fetching data.

 Defining a Model with R2